groupvine/gv-doc/features/index.md

 *  Key web UI and EW servers client code in Angular / Typescript, mobile-responsive, single-page web apps

-*  All server running in node.js-Express / Typescript
+*  All server running in node.js v10 / Express / Typescript

 *  All code stored as npm packages on github

 *  All email files shared using Amazon elastic network file system

-*  Database consolidated in PostgreSQL 10.0
+*  Database consolidated in PostgreSQL 10.6